Mark2Mark/show-stems-pro-plugin/README.md

 <details><summary>Expand if you’re curious.</summary>

+### v3.1.4

+- New feature: Stick To Cursor (Beta): When enabled, the display will stick to the cursor, relocating the measurement beams in realtime.

 ### v3.1.3

 - Fix a crash when a layer had paths *and* components and overlaps removed was active.